khushveerk/Keywords-/README.md

 # Von Neumann architecture and harvard architecture -
 The term "von Neumann architecture" has evolved to refer to any stored-program computer in which an instruction fetch and a data operation cannot occur at the same time

+# Devops :-
+DevOps is a methodology in the software development and IT industry.
+Used as a set of practices and tools, DevOps integrates and automates the work of software development (Dev) and IT operations (Ops) as a means for improving and shortening the systems development life cycle.DevOps is complementary to agile software development; several DevOps aspects came from the agile way of working

 # How to make a vm( virtual machine)=

 1.make an account on aws.